CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Related Work

+As representatives of state-of-the-art proprietary models, we employed Gemini Flash 2.0 and Gemini Flash 2.5~\citep{gemini, gemini25}.
+It was trained on a corpus comprising multiple modalities, including images and video data.
+In \cite{gemini25}, Gemini 2.5 was tested with up to 7200 frames.
 While all of these models demonstrate impressive progress on standard video benchmarks, our experiments reveal that they struggle to generalize to the challenges posed by our work.
 This underscores a fundamental gap: current architectures are not explicitly equipped to capture periodic dynamics, motivating the need for benchmarks like CycliST that expose this limitation and encourage the development of models with more robust temporal reasoning capabilities.